 I used to look upon mulch as “icing on the cake” in my landscaped beds; a finishing touch that added visual benefit, but not much else.
 Boy, was I wrong!
 Mulch, especially the organic variety, is so valuable to vegetable gardens and flower gardens.
-Once I understood the wondrous things a mulch could do, I found it well worth the investment of time, energy and dollar to apply mulch at least annually.
+Once I understood the wondrous things a mulch could do, I found it well worth the investment of time, energy and dollar to apply mulch every one or two years.

 Here are five benefits of using an organic mulch in your garden:

 - Helps soil retain water – Mulch slows evaporation of water from precipitation or irrigation, which will help your plants weather hot, dry periods.

 - Reduces weeds – A thick layer of mulch (two to four inches, no more) will prevent sunlight from reaching weed seedlings and block their growth.
 Weeds hardy enough to poke through mulch will be easy to spot and pull by hand.

 - Insulates soil – Mulch keeps soil cooler in summer–by as much as 10 degrees–and warmer during cool nights.
 During winter, mulch prevents the soil from freezing and thawing quickly minimizing damage to plant roots.

 - Improves soil quality – As organic mulch decomposes, it enriches the soil below.
 Mulch also encourages earthworms to proliferate.
 Worms create spaces for air and water in soil and add nutrients to the soil via their castings.